Von-Van/vieweratlas/README.md

 ./smoke-test.sh
 ```

 These commands create real cloud resources and costs.
-Review the scripts,
+Review the scripts and the
-environment template, and [RUNBOOK.md](twitchiobot/docs/RUNBOOK.md) before use.
+environment template before use.

 ## Repository Map